fnordoglargh/metametalmapper/README.md

 ## Highlights

 * Generates lists for bands to crawl based on countries, regions or the entire database.
+    It also accepts handcrafted files with bands of your choice.
-* Extracts information on bands, their band members and releases.
+* Extracts information on bands, their band members and releases from MA.
-* Links the information with the ME IDs of the entities.
 * Saves ~~everything~~ a lot of the retrieved data into a Neo4j database for further analysis.
+    The desktop version of Neo4j brings a graphical browsers to examine smaller networks around 1000 nodes.
+* Extracts band networks in [GraphML](http://graphml.graphdrawing.org/) for use in other tools.

 ## Installation

+### Python3

+A Python3 installation >= 3.6 is needed to execute Metal Mapper.

 ### Neo4j

 Data is stored in a [Neo4j database](https://neo4j.com/product/).
-Download and install the [desktop page](https://neo4j.com/download/).
+Download and install the [desktop version](https://neo4j.com/download/).

 ### Library Hack